LIBR 101 (Library Research Strategies) Syllabus

 By the end of the course, a successful student should be able to:

-- Determine the nature of a source from a citation, use citations to find physical sources and cite sources used for research papers;
+- Understand the legal and ethical issues relating to information and its use: students learn about copyright, public domain, fair use, plagiarism, and citations (determine the nature of a source from a citation, use citations to find physical sources and cite sources used for research papers)

 Student Learning Outcome

-Students will be able to identify the difference between printed books, electronic books, academic electronic databases and websites.
+Students will be able to identify information sources from printed books, electronic books and academic databases.

 Students Will Need